-- 1. Files of the completed caregiver background checks will be maintained in the student's program file located in a locked file cabinet in the Program Director's office. - 2.
+- 1. Files of the completed caregiver background checks will be maintained in the student's program file in ATrack. - 2.
 The Program Director will coordinate with each facility what CBC information they require. - 3.
-Upon Facility request, the MAT Program Director shall arrange to provide the Facility with a copy of a completed CBC for each student scheduled to provide services at the
+Upon Facility request, the MAT Program Director shall arrange to provide the Facility with a copy of a completed CBC for each student scheduled to provide services at the Facility.

-- Facility.
 In addition, upon Facility request, the MAT will provide Facility with access to the information that results from a student's caregiver background check. - 4.
 The licensed facility shall make the final determination as to whether a person is acceptable for placement in their facility.